HNLMS O 7: Service history

-On the 18 May 1927 the 0 7 and Swedish steamer Scania collided off the coast of Texel.
+On the 18 May 1927 the O 7 and Swedish steamer Scania collided off the coast of Texel.

-From 1935 onwards the ship was used only as a training vessel until 21 December 1936, when the O 7 was decommissioned and sold for scrapping.
+From 1935 onwards the ship was used only as a training vessel until 21 December 1939, when the O 7 was decommissioned.

 World War II

-In 1940 when the Germans invaded the Netherlands the 0 7 was captured, but it was considered to be far too obsolete for it to be of any use in the war effort.
+In 1940 when the Germans invaded the Netherlands, the O 7 was captured intact at her moorings.
+It was considered by the Germans to be far too obsolete for it to be of any use in the war effort and thus the boat went mostly ignored.

-The O 7 sank on 2 May 1944 in Den Helder while it was moored there, she sank because of water leaking into the ship.
+The O 7 sank on 2 May 1944 in Den Helder while it was moored there, she sank because of water leaking into the ship due to negligence.
 After the war she was raised and finally scrapped.